E. T. Parker

-Ernest Tilden Parker (1926–1991) was a professor emeritus of the University of Illinois Urbana-Champaign.
-He is notable for his breakthrough work along with R. C. Bose and S. S. Shrikhande in their disproof of the famous conjecture made by Leonhard Euler dated 1782 that there do not exist two mutually orthogonal latin squares of order $4n+2$ for every $n$.
+Ernest Tilden Parker (1926–1991) was a professor at the University of Illinois Urbana-Champaign.
+He is notable for his breakthrough work in 1959 along with R. C. Bose and S. S. Shrikhande in their disproof of the famous conjecture made by Leonhard Euler dated 1782 that there do not exist two mutually orthogonal latin squares of order $4n+2$ for every $n$.
 He was at that time employed in the UNIVAC division of Remington Rand, but he subsequently joined the mathematics faculty at University of Illinois.
 In 1968, he and a Ph.D. student, K. B. Reid, disproved a conjecture on tournaments by Paul Erdős and Leo Moser.

 Parker received his Ph.D. for work 'On Quadruply Transitive Groups' at Ohio State University in 1957; his advisor was Marshall Hall Jr.